Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

-= WIP =
+= 5.2.2 =
-- IP address collection improved.
+- Added a new hook for the IP address so it can be customized if needed.
+The new filter hook is 'wpsc_get_user_ip_address'.
-- 'custom_fields' email merge tags support added for manual checkout instruction emails by adding filter hooks.
+- The 'custom_fields' email merge tags support added for manual checkout instruction emails.

 = 5.2.1 =
 - PayPal PPCP Checkout related improvements (the custom var data is added to the ipn_data array correctly).